Before Perrault and the Brothers Grimm, Red Riding Hood Was A Feminist Tale

-Despite these stories being seen as lower-class (and we can head off the forest path to talk about feminism, poverty and class if you happen to be doing a women’s studies paper on the topic), fairytales were later appropriated by the French aristocracy and adapted to reflect the sort of value system and manners that considered civilised at the time.
+Despite these stories being seen as lower-class (and we can head off done the forest path to talk about feminism, poverty and class if you happen to be doing a women’s studies paper on the topic), fairytales were later appropriated by the French aristocracy and adapted to reflect the sort of value system and manners which were considered civilised at the time.

 The Fairytale Goddess becomes the Wicked Witch